100 Heroes: Leonard Matlovich

 Leonard Matlovich was a Vietnam War veteran – a recipient of the Purple Heart and the Bronze Star.

-Matlovich was the first gay service member to purposely out himself to the military to fight their ban on gays, and perhaps the best-known openly gay man in America in the 1970s next to Harvey Milk.
+Matlovich was the first gay service member to purposely out himself to the military - he did it to challenge the military's ban on gay men.

-His fight to stay in the United States Air Force after coming out of the closet became a cause célèbre around which the gay community rallied.
-His case resulted in articles in newspapers and magazines throughout the country, numerous television interviews, and a television movie on NBC.
+His campaign to stay in the United States Air Force after publicly discussing his sexuality made Matlovich a public figure and the gay community rallied around him.
+His case resulted in articles in newspapers and magazines throughout the country as well as numerous television interviews.

 Born in 1943 at Hunter Air Force Base in Savannah, Georgia, Matlovich was the only son of a career Air Force sergeant.

-He spent his childhood living on military bases, primarily throughout the Southern United States.
+He spent his childhood living on military bases, primarily throughout the south of the United States.

-Not long after he enlisted at 19, the United States increased military action in Vietnam, about ten years after the French had abandoned active colonial rule there.
+Not long after he enlisted at 19, the United States increased military action in Vietnam.
 Matlovich volunteered for service in Vietnam and served three tours of duty.
 He was seriously wounded when he stepped on a landmine in Đà Nẵng.

 Activism